 There is a downside to going the robo-advisor route: it’s gonna cost you.

 The fee for using Betterment, for example, begins at 35 basis points (or .35%).
-This fee goes down to 15 basis points when you invest at least $100,000.
+This fee goes down to 25 basis points when you invest at least $10,000, and 15 basis points when you invest at least $100,000.
 This is over and above the expense ratios of the EFTs, which range from 5-15 basis points.
 Why the added cost?
 Well, you have to pay for the service these automated advisors are providing; it isn’t free for them to allocate your assets and reinvest your dividends, and this is where you pay.

 So, will an additional 15-35 basis points really make that much of a difference?
 If you’ve been paying attention to our past podcasts, you know that compound interest really is the most important thing you have going for your finances.
 While these fees won’t be the end of the world, it can really add up.
 Why spend extra money if you don’t have to?